-Some estimates in the United States are:
+Some estimates are:

 American households waste 150,000 tons of food each day – equal to a pound per person.

 This accounts for 30% of daily calories available for consumption, one-quarter of daily food (by weight) available for consumption, and 7% of annual cropland acreage.

-- Between 2007-2014, consumers wasted nearly 150,000 tons of food per day
+Between 2007-2014, consumers wasted nearly 150,000 tons of food per day

 How Much Food Do We Waste Or Lose A Year?

 Roughly one third of the food produced in the world for human consumption every year — approximately 1.3 billion tonnes — gets lost or wasted.

 Global food loss and waste amount to between one-third and one-half of all food produced.

 As much as 50% of all food produced in the world ends up as waste every year …

-- As much as 2bn tonnes of food are wasted every year – equivalent to 50% of all food produced …
+As much as 2bn tonnes of food are wasted every year – equivalent to 50% of all food produced …

-- Globally, enough food is wasted every year to feed nearly 2 billion people a 2,100 kcal/day diet
+Globally, enough food is wasted every year to feed nearly 2 billion people a 2,100 kcal/day diet